bridge-core/docs/docs/guide/misc/project-config.md

 # ⚙️ Project Config

 This page will cover the different properties that are accepted in a project config.
-This follows [the standard which has been established with Bedrock OSS](https://github.com/Bedrock-OSS/project-config-standard).
+This follows [the standard which has been established with the Bedrock OSS Organisation](https://github.com/Bedrock-OSS/project-config-standard).
 The file should be located in the root of your project and be named `config.json`.

 ## type